delight-im/Knowledge/README.md

 All corrections and improvements are welcome!
 Additions cannot be accepted for reasons of scope, unfortunately.

-If you wish to contribute, please create an issue first so that your feature, problem or question can be discussed.
+If you wish to contribute, please create an issue first so that your remark, problem or question can be discussed.

 ## License